nanograv/PINT/README.rst

 * To make a system that is easy to extend and modify due to a good design and the use of a modern programming language, techniques, and libraries.

-Read the complete PINT documentation here_.
+Read the PINT documentation here_.

 .. _here:   http://nanograv-pint.readthedocs.io/en/latest/